Main accused in Murshidabad triple murder case arrested

 Bandhu Prakash Pal, a 35-year-old teacher, his pregnant wife Beauty and 8-year-old son Angan were found dead in their house at Jiaganj in Murshidabad district on October 8, when Durga Puja festivities were on.
 According to police, Behra had paid money to Pal for two life insurance policies.

-"Although Pal gave money receipt to him for the first policy, he did not give him the receipt for the second policy.
+"Although Pal gave money receipt for the first policy, but he did not give him the receipt for the second policy.
 For the last few weeks, Pal and Behra used to quarrel over this matter.
 Pal had even insulted him, following which Behra decided to kill him," police said.
-Behra has confessed to have committed the crime, the police claimed.
+Behra has confessed to the crime, the police claimed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)